Ultrahumanism: How We Can All Win

 Sexually attractive traits aren’t always closely tied to fitness otherwise understood, and arbitrary traits can be driven to fixation through the well-understood process of sexual selection even if they reduce fitness, whereas traits that increase fitness may not be sexually selected for at all.
 For instance, breast size has a substantial correlation with attractiveness, but minimal correlation with overall fitness in the modern world, whereas intelligence has a minimal correlation with attractiveness, but a substantial correlation with overall fitness in the modern world.
 This gap between sexually attractive features and mate quality means that artificially optimizing relatively meaningless but sexually valued traits will have a positive impact on human genetics by clearing the way for more important traits to guide our choices.
 These important traits include compatibility, character, and various other things people claim to care about but forego in practice to satisfy their erotic impulses.
 In such cases beautification isn’t dysgenic, but quite the reverse.

 Regarding attractive traits that do signal high mate quality, I have a different response.
 Evolution happens slowly.
 What we can fix with surgery now, we’ll fix with genetic enhancement later, and we’ll be able to do so well before dysgenics could have a worrying impact.
 For instance, suppose harmful gene A causes heart defect B. We can surgically correct heart defect B now, and then use genetic testing to ensure harmful gene A isn’t passed on to the next generation.
 Similarly, suppose facial trait X signals harmful gene Y. We can correct facial trait X now, and correct gene Y later.
 It’s true that we can’t identify all harmful genes today, but we’ll make headway on that project well before universal beautification is achieved.
-Sacrificing our enjoyment of beauty in the present for the sake of a problem that’s unlikely to ever eventuate isn’t a sensible gamble—especially when it’s unclear whether artificial beautification is even dysgenic on net.
+Sacrificing our enjoyment of beauty in the present for the sake of a problem that’s unlikely to ever eventuate isn’t a sensible gamble—especially when it’s not clear that artificial beautification is even dysgenic on net.

-For a final example, I’ll point out that the correlation between obesity and genetic quality is negative.
+Finally, I'll point out that the correlation between obesity and genetic quality is negative.
 Effective fat-loss medicines would therefore obscure a clear, visible signal of quality even as they make people more beautiful.
 By the logic of the “it’s dysgenic” objection to universal beautification, we should oppose them.
 But that would be a terrible mistake.
 The best world is one where everyone wins.
 If we need medicines to get there, then so be it.

 It’s a simple matter of fact that technology now allows us to achieve faster, better, and less painful improvements to health and genetics than either natural or sexual selection can.
 This goes for everything from immunity to intelligence to beauty.
 The best answer to dysgenics, and indeed the only solution that’s scalable in the present environment, is to accelerate the advancement of biotech.
 And I’m advocating for universal beautification as part of this general advancement, not as a standalone measure.